amani387/portifolio_app/README.md

-# portfolio
+# Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). bhbh
+This portfolio project is my showcase that shows the project i have done before.

 ## Available Scripts